 1. Anthropocentrism

-While weak anthropocentrism believes that human beings are the centre because it is only through their perspective that environmental situations can be interpreted.
+Weak anthropocentrism believes that human beings are the center because it is only through their perspective that environmental situations can be interpreted.

-Strong anthropocentrism, however, believes that human beings are at the centre because they rightfully deserve to be there.
+Strong anthropocentrism, however, believes that human beings are at the center because they rightfully deserve to be there.
 Peter Vardy made this distinction.

 2. Non-Anthropocentrism